 The Non-Recovery Drip System does not collect excess solution.

 While the theory of aeroponic growing is simple, it is the most technical hydroponic system.
-While some may choose to include some growing medium, these systems operate primarily with plant roots hanging in air.
+While some may choose to include some growing medium, these systems operate primarily with plant roots hanging in the air.

 A timer is used to control the nutrient pump, ensuring that the plants are properly misted with the nutrient solution every few minutes.
 Unlike other systems, aeroponic systems expose plant roots to a lot more oxygen.
 The materials to make these systems can become costly.